graphology/graphology/specs/proposition3.md

 * A node or bunch of nodes' edges

 Iterations methods always only give access to nodes' & edges' keys and not attributes.
 The getter methods should be used to retrieve attributes during iteration.
 This is designed thusly for performance reasons and to enforce good practices regarding the use of the attributes' setters.

+Note that for GraphMap types, some polymorphisms will require a single lookup to be solved (O(1)).

 #### Nodes